-Constance’s work includes portraiture, editorial photography, photojournalism, fashion photography, fine art photography, and street photography.
-The vision of her work currently is the intersection of pain and hope and how diversity of humanity reconciles how to move forward in an unjust world.
+Constance’s work includes portraiture, fine art photography, commercial photography, and street photography.
+The vision of her work currently is the intersection of pain and hope and how the diversity of humanity reconciles how to move forward in an unjust world.

 Through film and digital photography, Iloh celebrates the power and potential of the still image.
 A persistent chronicler of themes of light, darkness, oppression, culture, style, faith, and humanity; Constance has been featured by Photo Vogue, the Los Angeles Center for Photography, the Tavis Smiley Show, and National Public Radio (NPR).
 Constance was an exhibiting artist in the 2023, “Our Truths, Be Told” art exhibition at Sovern sponsored by the Los Angeles Center for Photography.
 Constance’s photography from this exhibition was also featured in an NBC Los Angeles news segment.

-Perhaps what is most central to Constance Iloh Griffith’s ethos as an artist and anthropologist is the human as an instrument of creativity and insight.
+Perhaps what is most central to Constance Iloh Griffith’s ethos as an artist and anthropologist is the human as an instrument of introspection and creativity.